Horbenkodev/hugo-blog/content/posts/public-and-private-blockchains/index.md

 ---
+ceoTitle: " All You Need to Know About Public & Private Blockchains"
 title: All You Need to Know About Public & Private Blockchains
+breadcrumbs: Public VS Private Blockchains
+slug: public-and-private-blockchains
+draft: false
-publishDate: '2018-07-10T00:00:00Z'
+publishDate: 2018-07-10T00:00:00.000Z
-authors: []
+image: blockchain.jpg
+og_image: blockchain.jpg
 description: No matter who you are or what industry you work in, you've probably heard way more than you ever wanted to know about blockchain, cryptocurrencies and other related things.
 However, despite being on everyone's lips, this technology still remains far from broad adoption and full understanding of its potential.
-image: blockchain.jpg
-og_image: blockchain.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - web-development-team
 categories:
   - development
+industries:
+  - fintech
 ---
 No matter who you are or what industry you work in, you've probably heard way more than you ever wanted to know about blockchain, cryptocurrencies and other related things.
 However, despite being on everyone's lips, this technology still remains far from broad adoption and full understanding of its potential.